 Toluene and xylene poisoning

-Toluene and xylene are powerful compounds that are found in many household and industrial substances.
-Toluene and xylene poisoning can occur when someone swallows these substances, breathes in their vapors, or when these substances touch the skin.
+Toluene and xylene are strong compounds that are used in many household and industrial products.
+Toluene and xylene poisoning can occur when someone swallows these substances, breathes in their fumes, or when these substances touch the skin.

 - Toluene (methylbenzene, phenylmethane)

 - Glues and adhesives